 - Submit your sitemap so that Google better understands your site structure to find your content.

-- Confirm Google can crawl your site and content so it can be added to the index and ranked for search.
+- Confirm Google can crawl your site and content to be added to the index and ranked for search.

 - Get alerts from Google when there are indexing manual actions or other issues on your site.

 - See Google search data for your site, including search terms, click-throughs, impressions, and more.

 - Find the sites which link to your website so you can ensure they are from the places you want.

 - Troubleshoot issues, such as mobile usability and search features.

 Search console lets you see what Google sees so you know what works and does not so you can make necessary improvements.

 How do I set up Google Search Console?

 It takes a bit more work to connect your site to Google Search Console properly, but that does not mean it is difficult to do.
 If you follow these steps, you will be able to do easily do this.